Pylons/pyramid/docs/narr/renderers.rst

 Deprecated Mechanism to Vary Attributes of Rendered Responses
 -------------------------------------------------------------

-.. deprecated:: 1.1
-   The behavior described in this entire section.

 In previous releases of Pyramid (1.0 and before), the ``request.response`` attribute did not exist.
 Instead, Pyramid required users to set special ``response_`` -prefixed attributes of the request to influence response